ALGO: Synthesizing Algorithmic Programs with LLM-Generated Oracle Verifiers: Introduction

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=1em, topsep=2pt] \item We present \method, a novel framework for algorithm synthesis that utilizes LLM-generated reference oracles as verifiers. \item We propose a method for prompting an LLM to synthesize exhaustive search oracles, which can be used as verifiers in \method.
-The generated oracles are accurate for 88.5\% of the problems. \item We conduct a comprehensive evaluation of synthesis accuracy and verifiability of \method, utilizing several distinct code generation models in a versatile, model-agnostic manner. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[noitemsep, leftmargin=1em, topsep=2pt] \item \upd{We present \method, a novel framework for \textbf{A}lgorithm synthesis that utilizes \textbf{L}LM-\textbf{G}enerated reference \textbf{O}racles as verifiers.
+It is a model-agnostic framework that can be integrated with any code generation model to verify candidate solutions with reliable test cases generated by reference oracles.} \item \upd{We conduct a comprehensive evaluation of synthesis accuracy and verifiability of \method, utilizing several distinct code generation models in a versatile, model-agnostic manner.
+Our results indicate that \method can generate high-quality oracles and test cases that lead to significant improvements in code generation.} \end{itemize}